versx/DCMAgent/README.md

 7.)
 Install latest `libplist` `brew install --HEAD libplist`
 8.)
 Install latest `libimobiledevice` `brew install --HEAD libimobiledevice`
 9.)
 Install `ideviceinstaller` `brew install ideviceinstaller`
 10.)
-Navigate to the App Store and download/install Apple Configurator 2 (AC2).
+Navigate to the App Store and download/install Apple Configurator 2 (AC2)
 11.)
-In AC2, click on the `Apple Configurator 2` menu and choose `Install Automation Tools`.
-12.)
-In AC2, click on the `Apple Configurator 2` menu and choose `Preferences` > `Organization` > click on your org and choose `Export Supervision Identity` in the bottom left.
+In AC2, click on the `Apple Configurator 2` menu and choose `Install Automation Tools` 12.)
+In AC2, click on the `Apple Configurator 2` menu and choose `Preferences` > `Organization` > click on your org and choose `Export Supervision Identity` in the bottom left
 13.)
-Move the .crt and .der files to the DCMRemoteListener folder and rename them to `org.crt` and `org.der`.
+Move the .crt and .der files to the DCMRemoteListener folder and rename them to `org.crt` and `org.der`

 ## Installation
 1.)
 Clone repository `git clone https://github.com/versx/DCMRemoteListener`